lpmayos/mcv_thesis/README.md

 **Results**: sentence ranking is shown on shell if verbose=True, a sample can be also seen at results/experiment4/, and a new train_val_videodatainfo.json is generated to train a new model on config.path_to_train_val_videodatainfo with sufix _experiment4

 **Execution**: see launch_experiments_all.sh

+### Experiment 5

+**Goal**: detect those captions that are wrong: they have typos or are not descriptive, by computing sentences similarity and ranking them.

+**Method**: for each pair of sentences, compute their similarity (non-symmetric) as the sum 1 for each token if similarity to the closest one in the other sentence if similarity is ABOVE A THRESHOLD, dividing by the total number of tokens.
+Then, discard the worst two annotations.
+TODO lpmayos: we can try discarding a percentage (i.e. 10%) or the ones that are above a certain threshold.

+**Results**: sentence ranking is shown on shell if verbose=True, a sample can be also seen at results/experiment4/, and a new train_val_videodatainfo.json is generated to train a new model on config.path_to_train_val_videodatainfo with sufix _experiment5

+**Execution**: see launch_experiments_all.sh